juankamilomarin/WebShop/README.md

 <br/><b>Project structure</b><br/>
 The solution was diveded in different projects as follows:
-* WebShop: MVC Web application containing controllores and views (this was the only project create from a template)
+* WebShop: MVC Web application containing controllores and views (this was the only project created from a template)
 * WebShop.DataAccess: Contains the classes for accessing the data.
 Here you may find the repositories for both data storage mechanisms
 * WebShop.Models: Contains the models used in the application
 * WebShop.Services: Contains the services used in the applicaton.
 Here you may find the service that defines which specific repository to use depending on the current data storage mechanism